Garland appoints special counsel to take over Biden classified documents investigation – KION546

 Garland appoints special counsel to take over Biden classified documents investigation

-Attorney General Merrick Garland has appointed a special counsel to take over the investigation into the classified documents found at President Joe Biden’s home and former private office.
+CNN — Attorney General Merrick Garland has appointed a special counsel to take over the investigation into President Joe Biden’s potential mishandling of classified documents.

-The special counsel is Robert Hur, who was nominated to be US attorney in Maryland by then-President Donald Trump in 2017 and he served in the role until his resignation in 2021.
-He had most recently been working in private practice in Washington, DC.

-“I strongly believe that the normal processes of this department can handle all investigations with integrity.
-But under the regulations, the extraordinary circumstances here require the appointment of a special counsel for this matter,” Garland said.
-“This appointment underscores for the public the department’s commitment to independence and accountability, and particularly sensitive matters and to making decisions indisputably guided only by the facts and the law.”

-He said that Hur will receive “all the resources he needs to conduct his work.”

-The appointment is a major moment for Biden and marks a unique moment in American history with special counsels investigating the current president and his immediate predecessor at the same time.
+The appointment is a major moment for Biden, who has mostly been able to steer clear of legal problems during his time in the White House.
 The special counsel investigation, along with the aggressive new Republican-led House of Representatives, means Biden may be on the defensive for the next two years.

+The appointment comes hours after the White House counsel’s office said in a statement that Biden’s aides located documents with classified markings at two locations inside his home in Wilmington, Delaware.

 Speaking Thursday, Biden said the documents were in a “locked garage” and that he was cooperating fully with the Department of Justice.